 About LAWRENCE DALE

-Rather than fight for public funding of elections that would give each citizen candidate a level playing field under which to conduct their electioneering, the two major parties pretend that the stacked U.S. Supreme Court's Citizens United ruling in 2010 never happened.
-No wonder.This anti democratic ruling benefits both the two party organizations allowing them to go on pretending to be pillars of democracy, and it benefits big businesses by allowing them to buy election out comes.
-Since 2010, big oil, big agribusiness, big banks, big pharma and all major commercial interests-have the legal right to interfere in our democratic elections effectively rigging our elections by choosing the winners in advance.
+Rather than fight for public funding of elections that would give each citizen candidate a level playing field under which to conduct his / her electioneering, the two major parties pretend that the stacked U.S. Supreme Court's Citizens United ruling of 2010 never happened.
+No wonder.this anti democratic ruling benefits both the two party organizations allowing them to go on pretending to be pillars of democracy.
+And it benefits big businesses by allowing them to buy election outcomes.
+Since 2010, big oil, big agribusiness, big banks, big pharma and all major commercial interests-have the legal right to interfere in our democratic elections using their corporate treasuries effectively rigging our elections by choosing the winners in advance.

-Lawrence is an FDR Democrat.
-He puts country and his District before party and looks to his constituents for his campaign funding n as it should be short of providing only public funding for conducting all elections.
+Lawrence is an FDR/Sanders Democrat.
+He puts country and his District before party and looks to his constituents for his campaign funding.
 For those reading this, please donate what you can afford in order to keep our campaign for economic justice and fair elections alive.

 Work History:Lawrence has been living and working in Wisconsin’s 7th Congressional District since 2006.
 First as an independent contractor selling value added meat products and since 2011 selling insurance.
 Due to the Financial Crisis of 2007-08, he lost his food products business and in 2011 he became state licensed to sell Health and Life Insurance which he still markets.